Funding & Support

 Generalized Stochastic Transport Theory

 We are developing a stochastic transport theory to model and predict the behavior of ion transport through nanopores and membranes.
 In subatomically localized regions, Boltzmann statistics fail to describe the ensemble-averaged local properties of molecules.
-By employing Fermi–Dirac statistics, we are creating a generalized stochastic transport framework that accurately reproduces ensemble-averaged molecular dynamics.
+By employing Fermi–Dirac statistics, we are creating a generalized stochastic transport framework that accurately reproduces ensemble-averaged molecular dynamics at atomically localized scales.

 Fermi-Dirac Transport Theory